-Certain revenue producers, officers, and key administrative employees of our company are eligible to participate in the SWAP Plan, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into Parent stock units with a 25% matching contribution by the Parent.
+Certain revenue producers, officers, and key administrative employees of our company are eligible to participate in the SWAP Plan, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units of the Parent with a 25% matching contribution.
 Participants may elect to defer up to an additional 15% of their incentive compensation with a 25% matching contribution.
-Units generally vest over a three- to seven-year period and are distributable upon vesting or at future specified dates.
+Units generally vest over a three-to seven-year period and are distributable upon vesting or at future specified dates.
 Deferred compensation costs are amortized on a straight-line basis over the vesting period.
 Elective deferrals are 100% vested.

-We maintain a deferred compensation plan for our financial advisors who achieve certain levels of production, whereby they have the option to defer a certain percentage of their gross commissions.
-As stipulated by the SWAP Plan, the financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
+Additionally, the SWAP Plan allows financial advisors who achieve certain levels of production, the option to defer a certain percentage of their gross commissions.
+Financial advisors have the option to: 1) defer 4% of their gross commissions into stock units of the Parent with a 25% matching contribution or 2) defer up to 2% in mutual funds, which earn a return based on the performance of index mutual funds as designated by our company or a fixed income option.
 The mutual fund deferral option does not include a company match.
 Financial advisors may elect to defer an additional 1% of gross commissions into stock units of the Parent with a 25% matching contribution.
 Financial advisors have no ownership in the mutual funds.
-Included in investments in the consolidated statement of financial condition at December 31, 2012 are investments in mutual funds of \$18.0 million that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
-At December 31, 2012, the deferred compensation liability related to the mutual fund option of \$16.6 million is included in accrued compensation in the consolidated statement of financial condition.
+Included in the investments in the consolidated statement of financial condition are investments in mutual funds of \$19.6 million at June 30, 2013 that were purchased by our company to economically hedge, on an after-tax basis, its liability to the financial advisors who choose to base the performance of their return on the index mutual fund option.
+At June 30, 2013, the deferred compensation liability related to the mutual fund option of \$12.1 million is included in accrued compensation in the consolidated statement of financial condition.

-In addition, certain financial advisors, upon joining our company, may receive stock units of the Parent in lieu of transition cash payments.
-Deferred compensation related to these awards generally vest over a five to eight-year period.
+In addition, certain financial advisors, upon joining our company, may receive company stock units in lieu of transition cash payments.
+Deferred compensation related to these awards generally vests over a five- to eight-year period.
 Deferred compensation costs are amortized on a straight-line basis over the deferral period.